Contact

 Attorney vs. Agency vs. DCS: Who Does What?

+While DCP&P coordinates files and child safety, and private agencies provide essential home studies and logistical support, we represent you.
 Our role is to navigate the intersection of these entities to protect your parental rights during the legal transition.
 We work in tandem with agency professionals and state workers to ensure the transfer of rights is executed with care.

 Engaging a legal advocate early in the placement process can prevent delays and reduce stress.
 If you are currently a resource parent, now is the strategic time to ensure your family’s interests are protected.